Larry Page Biography, Education, Net Worth and Quotes

 Larry Page (Lawrence Edward Page; born on March 26, 1973) is an internationally known entrepreneur as he co-founded Google.
-He served Alphabet, Google’s holding company, as a chief executive officer and executive chairman until 2019.
+Larry Page served Alphabet, Google’s holding company, as a chief executive officer and executive chairman until 2019.
 Today, former CEO of Google Larry Page is a controlling shareholder and board member of parent company Alphabet.
 He was an early supporter of Android, one of the biggest mobile operating systems, and self driving cars.

-Biography of Larry Page
+Larry Page biography

 Larry Page was born in Lansing, Michigan, and he grew up as a middle child along with his older brother, Carl Victor Jr., and his younger sister, Beverly.
 His father, Carl, worked as a computer science professor at Michigan State University.